kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 Motion blur
 -----------

-Motion blur is caused by the relative motion between the camera and the scene during long exposure times.
+Motion blur is caused by relative motion between the camera and the scene during long exposure times.
 This motion can occur due to different reasons: object movement in the scene (such as vehicles or humans) or camera movement.
 In images blurred by **object motion** as figure :ref:`m-b-o` each object is affected by different blur.
 Hence segmentation of the objects is required for deblurring.

 Blur caused by **camera motion** depends on properties of the scene and the camera movement.
 The simplest case is a flat scene and an in-plane camera motion parallel to the scene which results in an image where every pixel is affected by the same blur.
 That is also called uniform or spatially-invariant blur.
-A scene with depth variations as figure :ref:`m-b-c` and an in-plane camera movement results in an image where each depth layer is affected by different blur :cite:`Xu2012`.
-This blur is scaled between the depth layers.
+A scene with depth variations and an in-plane camera movement as figure :ref:`m-b-c` results in an image where each depth layer is affected by different blur :cite:`Xu2012`.
+Generally near objects are blurred more than distant ones.
+In the case of in-plane camera movement the blur is scaled between the depth layers.
 An arbitrary camera motion (rotation and translation) would result in completely different blur for each depth layer.
 These are referred to as non-uniform or spatially-variant blurs.

-The camera motion parallel to the scene is more significant to handle blur caused by shaking of the hands during the exposure.
+The camera motion parallel to the scene is more significant to handle blur caused by shaking of hands during the exposure.
 This is because in most cases the scene is sufficiently far away to be able to disregard the effect of rotational motion of the camera.